 SPECIAL PROVISIONS RELATING ONLY TO STATE AGENCIES OF HIGHER EDUCATION Sec.
 16 III-272 Sec.
 16. Formula Variable and Educational and General Income Audits.
 The Texas Higher Education Coordinating Board in consultation with the State Auditor's Office and the Legislative Budget Board shall clearly define all variables used by the Eighty-sixth Legislature in arriving at formula appropriations for fiscal years 2022 and 2023.
-According to an audit plan developed in consultation with the Coordinating Board and Legislative Budget Board, all variables of selected formulas used in making fiscal years 2022 and 2023 formula appropriations are subject to audit by the State Auditor Coordinating Board .
-The State Auditor Coordinating Board shall report any differences from data submitted by the institutions to the Coordinating Board .
-The State Auditor , the Legislative Budget Board, and the Governor.
-The Coordinating Board shall then calculate a new appropriations amount for each institution that reported data in conflict with that verified by the Auditor Coordinating Board .
-These calculations shall then be reported to the Legislative Budget Board, Governor, and the Comptroller of Public Accounts and may be used to revise appropriation authority accordingly.
-The calculation of revised appropriation amounts shall allow each institution an error rate of up to 2 percent of the biennial appropriations related to the variables audited at that institution.
-In addition, components of educational and general income reported in the institutional requests for legislative appropriations for fiscal years 2022 and 2023 are subject to audit by the State Auditor and Coordinating Board .
-The State Auditor or Coordinating Board may request the assistance of an institution's internal auditor in performing the audits described in this section Justification: This is a conforming change to reflect the requirements of TEC 61.035.
-Sec.
-63 Information: This is a contoning change to reflect the requirements of TECOTOS.
-Information Related to the Coronavirus Pandemic.
+According to an audit plan developed in consultation with the Coordinating Board and Legislative Budget Board, all variables of selected formulas used in Sec.
+63 III-291 ECIAL PROVIS Information Related to the Coronavirus Pandemic.
 Each institution of higher education that has received federal funds related to the coronavirus pandemic from a state or federal agency shall report the amount of the awards, expenditures, and uses of those funds to the Higher Education Coordinating Board.
 The agency shall report the information collected to the Governor, Legislative Budget Board, and any appropriate standing committee in the Legislature in January and July of each fiscal year.
 The format and content of the report shall be specified by the Legislative Budget Board in consultation with the Higher Education Coordinating Board.
-Justification: This information is duplicative of other reporting requirements and particularly, SB8, 87 th Legislature, Third Called Session, 2021, requiring the LBB to produce a quarterly report on COVID-19 federal funding.
 Sec.
 1 III-240 Expenditure of Educational and General Funds.
 Recognizing that Texas State Technical College may have the opportunity and should be encouraged to attract private contributions, grants, or contracts, and to enter into agreements with private businesses and other agencies of government for purposes not specifically contained in the strategy items above that might require matching funds from TSTC, the Board of Regents of Texas State Technical College is hereby authorized to expend its remaining educational and general funds to meet contribution, contract, or grant-matching requirements only for the following purposes: a. planning and implementing a large-scale job-training program in conjunction with private business and other state agencies;